cpuex-group2-2015/compiler/README.md

 ```

 Four files will be generated in folder 'result'.
-- target.s is an assembler text file
+- target.s is the whole assembler text file
-- target.bin is the whole binary file
+- target.bin is the instruction only binary file
 - target.data is the data only binary file
-- target.zero is the pseudo-binary text file
+- target.zero is the instruction only pseudo-binary text file